Project516/RaspberryPiGuide/servarr.md

 Just like Radarr, [Prowlarr](https://prowlarr.com) can be installed via the community installation script.
 Follow the same instructions in the Radarr section and select Prowlarr instead.

 ### Thats it!

+## Setting up Prowlarr
+Prowlarr should be set up before Radarr and Sonarr, since Radarr and Sonarr rely on Prowlarr to find content.
+Setting up is pretty easy - add indexers and in the connections page add Radarr and Sonarr.
+You will need their API keys, found in each's settings page.